As the old saying goes: always buy good shoes and a good bed, because if you aren’t in one, you’re in the other!

 Back, Front or Side?
 We all have a preferred sleeping position and, believe it or not, this should be factored in when choosing a new mattress!

-Front Sleepers: The second most common sleeping position based on our Sleep Survey, around 15% of respondents prefer to sleep on their stomach.
+Front Sleepers: The second most common sleeping position in Ireland based on our Sleep Survey, around 15% of respondents prefer to sleep on their stomach.
 Our guide to the Best Mattress For Front Sleepers will help you discover the perfect mattress for stomach snoozers!

-Back Sleepers: Somewhat surprisingly, only a small proportion of the population actually sleep on their backs!
+Back Sleepers: Somewhat surprisingly, only a small proportion of the Irish population actually sleep on their backs!
 In our Big Irish Sleep Survey, only 6.5% of respondents reported sleeping on their backs.
 If you are one of this elite group of back sleepers check out our Best Mattresses For Back Sleepers guide, you'll discover that the mattress options for back sleepers are many!

 Getting The Best From Your New Mattress